What is Peace Corps?

 Interested in sharing your stories?

 Returned Peace Corps Volunteers are a great resource for students interested in serving.
-If you are a RPCV and are interested in getting involved and sharing your stories with students, please contact Breton Homewood, the UF Campus Peace Corps Recruiter to learn more about upcoming campus recruitment events.
+If you are an RPCV and are interested in getting involved and sharing your stories with students, please contact Amanda Brinton, the UF Campus Peace Corps Recruiter to learn more about upcoming campus recruitment events.
 You can also read about what’s happening at UF in our biannual newsletter.